OpenDDS/OpenDDS/docs/android.md

 To follow along this guide and build OpenDDS you will need:

+ - A Unix system supported by both OpenDDS and the Android NDK.
- - A Unix system.
-This guide was developed on a Linux system, but should work on macOS as well.
+   - This guide was developed on a Linux system, but should work on macOS as well.
+   - On Windows, a [virtual Unix system](#footnote-1) can be used to build the OpenDDS and IDL libraries.
+Then they can be transfered to Windows where they can be used in Android Studio as they would be used on Linux.
- - OpenDDS 3.14 or higher, or a clone of the master branch.
+ - OpenDDS 3.14 or higher.
  - The latest [DOC Group ACE/TAO](https://github.com/DOCGroup/ACE_TAO) release.
    OCI ACE/TAO does not have the updated Android NDK support at the time of writing.
 The OpenDDS `configure` script will download and use DOC Group